embedeep/Free-TPU/README.md

 :---:|:---:|:---:
 Xilinx Zynq-7020|[BIT](FPGA_Bits/zynq-7020)|v0.6.0

 FREE TPU DO NOT use any PIN from PL side of Zynq chip.
-Hence, in general, you can use any borad including a Xilinx Zynq-7000 series chip to run the FREE TPU.
+Hence, in general, you can use any board including a Xilinx Zynq-7000 series chip to run the FREE TPU.
 If you are using other FPGA chips, please let us know through issues, we are happy to release corresponding BIT file if possible.
 ### Run steps
 1. Clone this repository：
 ```
 git clone https://github.com/embedeep/Free-TPU
 ```

-2. If you already has a Runnable Linux OS meeting the requirments declared in the [requirments.txt](Runtime_Software/requirments.txt) , copy necessary files (and replace the old one) to the SD card for Zynq system.
+2. If you already have a Runnable Linux OS meeting the requirements declared in the [requirements.txt](Runtime_Software/requirments.txt) , copy necessary files (and replace the old one) to the SD card for Zynq system.
 If not, please refer to the steps from ***[Free-TPU-OS](https://github.com/embedeep/Free-TPU-OS)*** to prepare the Linux OS.
 ```
 copy bits/zynq_7020/* root_of_sd_card/boot
-(if you are using different chip, please replace zynq_7020 with corresponding chip name)
+(If you are using different chip, please replace zynq_7020 with corresponding chip name)
 ```

-3. insert the SD card into Zynq boad, launch system, connect the system through SSH, and excute the run command
+3. Insert the SD card into Zynq board, launch system, connect the system through SSH, and execute the run command
 ```
 free_tpu_runtime --bin BIN_file --image IMG_file
 ```

-4. if everything right, you will see the result through terminal, saved image, or remote PC (through python socket, please refer to [Remote Terminal](Runtime_Software/Remote_Terminal/)).
+4. If everything right, you will see the result through terminal, saved image, or remote PC (through python socket, please refer to [Remote Terminal](Runtime_Software/Remote_Terminal/)).
 Enjoy!

 ## License
 MIT LICENSE

 ## Contact
-Questions can email us or be left as issues in the repository, We will be happy to answer them.
+Questions can email us or be left as issues in the repository, we will be happy to answer them.
 ## Contributors
 Luo (luohy@embedeep.com) <br>
 Zhou (zhouzx@embedeep.com) <br>